 Metrics are of three sub-types:

-TrueSight Capacity Optimization contains definitions of thousands of metrics, sometimes called resource counters, and in addition, a connector may define its own custom metrics.
-Every metric known to a TrueSight Capacity Optimization instance must have a unique string name called the "object" or "resource" identifier, conventionally in an all-capitals and underscores format, for example, CPU_UTIL, CPU_MODEL, and BYDISK_UTIL.
-As explained in Viewing datasets and metrics by dataset and ETL module, metrics in TrueSight Capacity Optimization are arranged in homogeneous groups called Datasets.
+BMC TrueSight Capacity Optimization contains definitions of thousands of metrics, sometimes called resource counters, and in addition, a connector may define its own custom metrics.
+Every metric known to a BMC TrueSight Capacity Optimization instance must have a unique string name called the "object" or "resource" identifier, conventionally in an all-capitals and underscores format, for example, CPU_UTIL, CPU_MODEL, and BYDISK_UTIL.
+As explained in Viewing datasets and metrics by dataset and ETL module, metrics in BMC TrueSight Capacity Optimization are arranged in homogeneous groups called Datasets.
 For example:

 One particular dataset, named OBJREL, contains a single definition for all relationships.
 For more information about relationships, see Entity relationships.